MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-use-default-message-handler.md

 Your message handler takes a session object which can be used to read the user's message and compose replies.
 The [session.send()][SessionSend] method, which sends a reply to the user who sent the message, supports a flexible template syntax for formatting strings.
-For details about the template syntax, refer to the documentation for the [sprintf][sprintf] library.
+For details about the template syntax, refer to the documentation for JavaScript [Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

 ## Next steps